TechSnazzy/gwg_100_days_of_code/README.md

 Realizing as I read this that I need to learn more about HTML5 Canvas information.
 Not quite familiar with that yet but I hope I will learn it as I go here.

-For today I spent time getting setup on GitHub, becoming familiar with the game requirements and getting ready to start writing code.
+For today I spent time getting my Arcade Game project setup on GitHub.
+So I cloned the project, setup my own repo, etc. Then I spent some time becoming familiar with the game requirements and instructions (there’s a lot) and getting ready to start writing code.
 Tomorrow I will spend trying to write some pseudocode and see if I can spark some progress.